The Culture of Cutlery

 - Exhibitions and Showcases

 The exhibition The Culture of Cutlery explores examples of European knives, forks and spoons designed for dining, dating from 1425 to the present day.
 It seeks to celebrate the extraordinary diversity of these forms and inspire innovations of the future.
-Drawing from the collections of the London Cutlers’ Company and Goldsmiths’ Company, and a range of modern and contemporary makers and businesses, it highlights the materials, techniques and cultural shifts that have informed the design and evolution of these tools of consumption.
+Drawing from the collections of the London Cutlers’ Company and the Goldsmiths’ Company, and a range of modern and contemporary makers and businesses, it highlights the materials, techniques and cultural shifts that have informed the design and evolution of these tools of consumption.